 The upshot of all of this is to be aware of the effect sight height above the bore center line and the effect of air movement have on where your bullet strikes the target.
 For me there are significant disadvantages to using a scope for squirrel hunting--weight and bulk, for example.
 The additional bulk and weight of a telescopic sight and mount negatively affect any rifle's handling.
 And for some shooters target acquisition is slower than with iron sights.
 Plus, good quality scopes and mounts cost money.
 My experience is that, if you practice and have 20/20 vision (uncorrected), you can actually bring home just as many squirrels using iron sights.

 I think the issue of air movement and its dramatic effect on slow and/or low ballistic coefficient bullets is not widely appreciated.
 The introduction of the .17 M2 and .17 HMR cartridges makes this a timely subject as, despite their relatively high velocity they are very susceptible to wind deflection.

 The mechanics of shooting game are much different than target shooting from a bench rest.
 I guess my point is that very few shooters seem to appreciate that anymore.

-Copyright 2005 by Terry M. Hart.
+Copyright 2005 by Terry M. Hart and/or chuckhawks.com.
 All rights reserved.